Relative Pose Estimation for Nonholonomic Robot Formation with UWB-IO Measurements (Extended version): Introduction

-\blue{Distance measurement sensors like Ultra Wide Band (UWB) inherently address the challenges \cite{Mehdifar2020PPB, Chen2024TCNS}.
+Distance measurement sensors like Ultra Wide Band (UWB) inherently address the challenges \cite{Mehdifar2020PPB, Chen2024TCNS}.
 One of the primary difficulties of formation control that relies on distance measurements is accurately estimating.
 To estimate relative position, traditional methods typically derive the leader's relative position using distance measurements from multiple neighbors \cite{lv2022TNNLS}.
-However, this method inevitably imposes conditional constraints on the measurement topology, such as the requirement of rigidity.} Similarly, a common strategy is to place multiple UWB tags on each robot \cite{Shalaby2021RAL,Cossette2022IROS,Shalaby2024TRO} or install UWB anchors in the environment \cite{cano2023TRO}, which may sacrifice the scalability of the robot swarm.
-Another strategy involves introducing the inertial odometer (IO) measurement to achieve relative localization between robots \cite{Xie2019TCNS}.
-Using a relative position estimator based on UWB distance and local IO measurements, distributed formation control of robot swarms has been achieved \cite{Xie2020TRO, Guo2019TC, Liu2023Auto, Ze2025TASE}.
-To handle the sensor characteristics, the IO scale factor is estimated in \cite{Nguyen2022RAL}, and an abnormal data removal mechanism is proposed in \cite{Chen2023TIE}.
+However, this method inevitably imposes conditional constraints on the measurement topology, such as the requirement of rigidity.
+Similarly, a common strategy is to place multiple UWB tags on each robot \cite{Cossette2022IROS,Shalaby2024TRO} or install UWB anchors in the environment \cite{cano2023TRO}, which may sacrifice the scalability of the robot swarm.
+Another strategy involves introducing the inertial odometer (IO) measurement to achieve relative localization among robots \cite{Xie2019TCNS}.
+Using a relative position estimator based on UWB distance and local IO measurements, distributed formation control of robot swarms has been achieved in \cite{dong2025tmech, Chen2023TIE, Liu2023Auto, Ze2025TASE}.
+To handle the sensor characteristics, an abnormal data removal mechanism is proposed in \cite{Chen2023TIE}.